multifacet/0sim-workspace/README.md

 1. Run the following command, which will do all setup necessary, including cloning the workspace, compiling 0sim, and installing it.
-This takes about 1 hour on an 4-core/8-thread machine.
+This takes about 1 hour on our machine, but it will vary depending on how many cores the remote has.

    ```
    ./target/debug/runner setup00000 $ADDR $ME --host_dep --create_vm \